isomerpages/moe-punggolsec/_academic-subjects/Science.md

-We also prepare students for relevant competitions so that they are able to develop their 21st century world skills such as presentation and public speaking.
+We also prepare students for relevant competitions so that they are able to develop their 21st&nbsp;century world skills such as presentation and public speaking.
 In the midst of preparing for the competitions, students are also engaged in scientific research and report writing.

 ### <center>Achievements</center>